TheSystemDevelopmentKit/tutorial-fedora/README.md

 ```

 It should launch a new 'xterm' terminal.
 If the terminal for some reason freezes with the first run, use CTRL-C to abort the docker run, and re-run it.
 Helped for me at least.
 In arm64 architectures you receive and permisison error, that currently remains to unsolved.
-HOwever, it does not seem to affect anything.
+However, it does not seem to affect anything.

 </details>